DECO3801-The-Better-Half/Touch-Me-Not/README.md

 - tent to store everything in

 ### Generate Audio
-This is run on mac or linux terminals.
+This is run on Mac or linux terminals.
 Required libraries:
 - zsh: see https://www.zsh.org/
 - sox: see https://sox.sourceforge.net/